 - It is a patron’s responsibility to maintain necessary and proper standards of behavior in order to protect his/her individual rights and the rights and privileges of other patrons.
-If a patron creates a public nuisance, that patron may be restricted from the Library and from the use of the library facilities.
-Those who are unwilling to leave or do not leave within a reasonable amount of time, after being instructed to do so by the staff, will be subject to the law.
+If a patron creates a public nuisance, that patron may be restricted from the library and from the use of the library facilities.

 - All children under age six must be accompanied by a parent or designated responsible person while in the library.
 If a young child is attending a preschool library program, we require the parent or person responsible for the wellbeing of the child remain in the library throughout the program.

-- Children (whether with parents or not) who are being continually disruptive or disrespectful (per incident) will be given a warning that he/she must settle down or will be asked to leave the library.
+- A child (whether with parents or not) who is continually being disruptive or disrespectful will be given a warning that he/she must settle down or will be asked to leave the library.
 If after a second warning the child continues to be disruptive or disrespectful, he/she will be asked to leave the library.
-If the child needs to contact a parent, they may do so and then wait with a staff person until the parent arrives.
+If the child needs to contact a parent, he/she may do so and then wait with a staff person until the parent arrives.

-- Smoking and the use of any form of nicotine delivery product are prohibited, including but not limited to chewing tobacco, dipping snuff, or e-cigarettes.
+- Smoking and the use of any form of nicotine delivery product are prohibited on library grounds, including but not limited to, chewing tobacco, dipping snuff, or e-cigarettes.
 Smoking is defined as the holding, carrying, lighting, inhaling and exhaling of a lighted cigar, cigarette, pipe or other lit tobacco products or of smoke or vapor from an electronic smoking device or nicotine delivery system.

 - Covered beverages are permitted on library premises, except near library computers.